alebricio/networking-workshop/README.md

-# Networking 101: Networking 101: Sockets and the Life of a Packet
+# Networking 101: Sockets and the Life of a Packet

 ## Pre-requisites:
 In order to follow along and do the exercises in the workshop, you should download: